All you need to know about competitive applications is here in this guide about bolstering your application.

 - List all your qualifications and all the courses you have done, even short courses.
 Even if it’s not relevant, still list it.

 - List all work experience, voluntary, paid, unpaid and community work.
 It doesn’t have to be related to the course you want to study as you will have gained transferable skills that are worth consideration.
-Gather as much evidence of these as you can, such as payslips, group certificates and references.
+Gather as much evidence of these as you can, such as payslips, payment summaries and references.

 - Check your contact details are correct, especially your email address.